 What are interest-only mortgages?

 Interest-only mortgages are mortgages where you only pay back the interest you owe each month, and not any of the capital you borrowed.
 This must be repaid at the end of the mortgage term.
-There are several ways that an interest-only mortgage can be paid off:

 Interest-only mortgages were often aggressively sold in the 1980s and 1990s, usually alongside endowments (a type of investment plans with built-in life insurance) as well as in the run up to the financial crisis of 2009.
 The number of interest-only mortgage holders has reduced by 58% since 2012, but some people never took out an investment plan to pay theirs off and many endowments won’t make anything like the amount that was promised.

-The issue is that around half of people who have an interest only mortgage may not be able to pay it off in full, and may also not be able to switch to a standard repayment mortgage if they don’t meet the strict affordability criteria that lenders now have in place in the wake of the financial crisis.
+The issue is that around half of people who have an interest-only mortgage may not be able to pay it off in full, and may also not be able to switch to a standard repayment mortgage if they don’t meet the strict affordability criteria that lenders now have in place in the wake of the financial crisis.

 If you find yourself with an interest-only mortgage that you don’t think you’re going to be able to pay off, it’s important to be aware of the options that could help.
+Find out more in our guide What can you do if you can’t pay your mortgage?

 How can I pay off my interest-only mortgage?